-While many people can look at life scientists and see their attention to the detail of their craft, the end goal is always the bigger picture: the betterment of humanity through improved health, deeper understanding, and looking toward the future.
+While many people can look at life scientists and see their attention to the detail of their craft, the end goal is always the bigger picture: The betterment of humanity through improved health, deeper understanding, and looking toward the future.

 Trend 1 – The Effects of COVID

-Like every other industry that has had to adapt, overcome, and re-think its outlook, the life sciences industry has had to change the way it thinks due to the pandemic.
+Like every other industry that has had to adapt, overcome, and re-think its outlook – the life sciences industry has had to change the way it thinks due to the pandemic.

 Trend 2 – The Rise of Personalised Medicine

 One of the biggest trends in the life sciences right now is personalized medicine.